ajonesb/React-Hooks-Redux-MERN-Cats-App/README.md

-# React-Hooks-Redux-MERN-Cats-App
+# Cat App

+## App and Tech Stack

-React, Node.js, Express &amp; MongoDB - Full Stack MERN -The App is called "Cats App" which allows users to post different cats and their info, delete, update as well.
+React, Node.js, Express & MongoDB Full Stack MERN

+The App is called "Cats App" and it is a simple app that allows users to post different cats and their info.

+Setup:

+- run `npm install && npm start` for both client and server side to start the app